greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/_index_23_1_1.md

 ---
-title: "Identity Access Requests"
+title: Identity Access Requests
-description: "The access request process has been automated with Identity Roles and Identity Groups.
-This page explains the processes that are used to update the role and group policies in accessctl, or adding additional roles and groups to applications with Terraform."
+description: The access request process has been automated with Identity Roles and Identity Groups.
+This page explains the processes that are used to update the role and group policies in accessctl, or adding additional roles and groups to applications with Terraform.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/_index_23_1_1/
+linkTitle: Identity Access Requests
+type: docs
 ---

 {{% alert title="Not Live Yet" color="warning" %}}